How ‘Born in the U.S.A.’ Transformed Bruce Springsteen

 Watch Bruce Springsteen's Video for ‘Born in the U.S.A.’

-The release of Born in the U.S.A.'s title track as a single in late 1984 helped pushed the album back into the top in mid-January 1985 (Prince’s Purple Rain had held the No. 1 spot since unseating Springsteen in early August).
-Later that week, the U.S. leg of the tour ended in Syracuse, after which he flew to Los Angeles to participate in the all-star "We Are the World" project.
+The release of Born in the U.S.A.'s title track as a single in late 1984 helped pushed the album back into the top in mid-January 1985.
+(Prince’s Purple Rain had held the No. 1 spot since unseating Springsteen in early August.)
+Later that week, the U.S. leg of the tour ended in Syracuse, after which Springsteen flew to Los Angeles to participate in the all-star "We Are the World" project.

 Springsteen’s new-found global fame took him to Australia and Japan across March and April.
 Shortly after returning to the United States, he made headlines again.
 But it wasn’t for his music.
 Bruce Springsteen had gotten married.

 He had met Julianne Phillips, a former model and aspiring actress, the previous October when the tour reached Los Angeles.
 A whirlwind romance, which somehow managed to stay out of the tabloids, followed, and on May 13, they tied the knot in secret at her hometown of Lake Oswego, Ore.
 A couple of weeks later, the album’s fifth single, "Glory Days," was released, eventually reaching No. 5.
 The video featured an appearance by Phillips at the very end.